Interested in joining the lab as an Undergraduate Research Assistant?

 Minimum requirements for joining the team are:

-• Attendance at weekly one-hour lab meetings
+Attendance at weekly lab meetings during the academic year

-• Interest in pursuing graduate education in Psychology
+Interest in pursuing graduate education

-Undergraduate RA duties are likely to include:
+Undergraduate RA duties may include: